acut3/acut3.github.io/_drafts/bugpoc-wacky-xss-challenge.markdown

 ```

 If `window.fileIntegrity` is already set when the script executes, it won't be
-overriden.
-But how could we set it witout an XSS?
-Through DOM Cloberring!
+overridden.
+But how could we set it without an XSS?
+Through DOM Clobbering!
 Since we can inject arbitrary tags, we can inject an `<input>` tag:

 ```html
 <input id="fileIntegrity" value="<our_sha256>">